phidatahq/phidata/README.md

 </details>

-## Create an Assistant that summarizes top HackerNews stories
+## Create an Assistant that calls functions

-- Create a file `hn_assistant.py` that can summarize the top stories on Hacker News
+- Create a file `hn_assistant.py` that can call a function to summarize the top stories on Hacker News

 ```python
 import json